1,000+ Opportunities

 Get alerted about grants like this

-Search similar grants →Based on current listing details, eligibility includes: Only states, territories, and Tribal governments (Tribal governments are only eligible if they have had a major disaster declaration in the past 5 years (prior to January 1, 2021) are eligible to apply to DHS/FEMA for funding under this program.
+Or search similar grants →According to the current listing, eligibility includes: Only states, territories, and Tribal governments (Tribal governments are only eligible if they have had a major disaster declaration in the past 5 years (prior to January 1, 2021) are eligible to apply to DHS/FEMA for funding under this program.
 Eligible applicant types include: Federally Recognized lndian Tribal Governments, U.S. Territories and possessions, State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program